-Material Weakness
+Tax Assessor-Collector.
+Material Weakness 2020-004.

-2018-004.
 Controls over the Tax Assessor-Collector's cash journal should be strengthened.

-Criteria An effective system of internal control over the collection, recording and disbursement of cash should include maintaining a cash journal.

-Condition As reported in the prior year's audit report, the cash journal was not properly maintained.
-We noted the following problems in the Tax Assessor-Collector's office:

-a.
-A cash count on November 26, 2019 revealed an unidentified overage of \$21,122.89 in the Tax o.
-The Tax Assessor-Collector is not reconciling the bank statement to the cash journal.
+Repeat Finding Yes Criteria An effective system of internal control over the collection, recording and disbursement of cash should include maintaining a cash journal.
+Condition As reported in the prior three years' audit reports, the cash journal was not properly maintained.
+We noted the following problems in the Tax Assessor-Collector's office: a.
+A cash count on September 23, 2021 revealed an unidentified overage of \$34,872 in the Tax Assessor-Collector's bank account. b.
+The Tax Assessor-Collector is not reconciling the bank statement to a cash journal. c.

-Assessor-Collector's bank account.

-c.
 Receipts have not been entered into the cash journal as of the date of the cash count.
 Cause The Tax Assessor-Collector lacked the necessary internal controls over cash.
 Effect Failure to properly maintain the cash journal could result in incorrect settlements and the loss of public funds.
 Recommendation The Tax Assessor-Collector should ensure that the cash journal is properly maintained and that the bank statements are properly reconciled to the cash journal.
 Additionally, the unidentified overage should be settled to the Board of Supervisors.

-Official(s) I am working with the County's contracted CPA to get this fixed and it will take time.
-Working on it as soon as possible to resolve the issues.
+Views of Responsible Official(s) Will work on a new cash journal and comply, will not settle \$34,872 as of yet.
+Sheriff.
+Significant Deficiency 2020-005.
+Sheriff's Office is not making deposits in a timely manner.
+Repeat Finding Yes Criteria Management is responsible for establishing a proper internal control system to ensure a strong financial accountability and safeguarding of assets and revenue.
+Condition As reported in the prior six years' audit reports, during our test of internal controls of the Sheriff's Office receipts, we noted receipts were not deposited in a timely manner.

+Schedule of Findings and Responses For the Year Ended September 30, 2020

+- Cause This is due to inadequate controls surrounding the depositing of revenue collected in the Sheriff's Office. - Effect Inadequate controls surrounding the deposits of revenue collections could result in theft of assets and improper revenue recognition. - Recommendation We recommend that all revenue collected in the Sheriff's Office be deposited in a timely manner.

+Views of Responsible

+Official(s) The Sheriff's Office does not receive money on a daily basis.